 Bonus trick: take two heartbeat pauses after the person who is speaking finishes, before you reply.
 You will find this is all the time you need to formulate a response.
 By waiting, you won’t miss what they are saying as you prepare your retort.
 In addition, those seconds of silence create a strong sense of presence for the people around you.

 Leadership Enabler: Curiosity

 I ask leaders I work with to spend more time asking questions and less time telling people what they think.
 There is a pattern of asking, formalized by Mike Rother in his book “Toyota Kata”, that I have found to be very powerful over the years.
 It goes like this:

 - What is the expected situation right now?

 - This could be visible, like a production target on the board or it could simply be a verbal question.
 The idea is to make sure that you and everyone around you is on the same page in terms of “clear expectations”.

-When can I come see what you’ve learned?
+- When can I come to see what you’ve learned?

 - Allow the other person to establish the initial timeline, if it is unacceptably long, ask: “what would need to be different to complete the experiment sooner?”
 Chances are they are very aware of the obstacles in front of them and would love either the permission or help in removing them.

 Even if you already think you are good at being present and acting from a place of curiosity, I would encourage you to continue to practice.
 At the end of the day results matter, but it’s our processes and individual behaviors that deliver those results.
 You need to be there and be curious if you really want to move your organization in a positive direction.

 A quick call with our team could uncover key areas for your business success.
 Put our team to work for you.
 We’ve been in your shoes >